 In this podcast, Dr. Craig Bruce Surman offers expert advice on how to identify and manage anxious feelings and thoughts.
 He provides tools to manage anxiety for parents and children, including a guided relaxation meditation.

-Dr. Surman is an Associate Professor of Psychiatry at Harvard Medical School.
+Craig Surman, MD: Dr. Craig Surman is an Associate Professor of Psychiatry at Harvard Medical School.
 He is the Scientific Coordinator of the Adult ADHD Research Program of the Clinical and Research Program in Pediatric Psychopharmacology and Adult ADHD at Massachusetts General Hospital.
-His research strives to improve the assessment and treatment of self-regulatory disorders, including ADHD, in adulthood.
-He completed a residency in Psychiatry at the Harvard Longwood Psychiatry Residency Training Program in Boston, as well as a fellowship in Neuropsychiatry at the Division of Cognitive and Behavioral Neurology at Brigham and Women’s Hospital, also in Boston.
-His work has been published in peer-reviewed journals and presented internationally.
+His research strives to improve the assessment and treatment of self-regulatory disorders, including ADHD in adulthood.
 Dr. Surman has directed or facilitated over fifty studies related to ADHD in adults.
-He is co-author of “FASTMINDS: How To Thrive If You Have ADHD (or think you might)” and editor of “ADHD in adults: A Practical Guide to Evaluation and Management.”
+He is Co-Chair of CHADD’s Professional Advisory Board.